-Products and services revenue is recognised at the point of sale.
+Products and services revenue is recognised at the point of sale or when the service is provided.
 Amounts disclosed are net of returns and discounts.

 Advertising revenue

 Revenues from site display advertising are recognised when the advertisements are displayed.
 Where the Group has utilised the services of an external sales agency to sell advertising services on behalf of the Group, the revenues and the sales commissions paid to the sales agency are recorded separately.
 Revenues from referrals and database advertising are recognised when the obligations under the relevant contract are fulfilled.